algorithmiaio/dev-center/_pages/event-flows/amazon-sqs.md

 Contact [support@algorithmia.com](mailto:support@algorithmia.com) to obtain the account number of the AWS account running your Algorithmia cluster.
 This number references below as **AlgorithmiaAccountNumber**.

-## 2. Configuring resources in the AWS Management Console
+## 2. Configuring resources on AWS

 **NOTE:** The steps in this section are to be completed within the <a href="https://console.aws.amazon.com/" target="_blank" rel="noreferrer noopener">AWS Management Console</a>.
 {: .notice-info}

+### Required permissions

+The CloudFormation template that we'll walk through below describes the creation of CloudFormation, IAM, and SQS resources.
+In order to use the template you'll need to be a user (or assume a role) with the following AWS permissions:

+- **CloudFormation**: CreateStack and DescribeStacks (on all resources)
+- **IAM**: CreateRole, GetRole, and PutRolePolicy (on all resources)
+- **SQS**: CreateQueue, GetQueueAttributes, and SetQueueAttributes (on all resources)

+#### Scenarios

+The following are the two possible scenarios that describe the relationship between the AWS account that creates the SQS queue and the AWS account running the Algorithmia cluster from which the queue is accessed:

+1. The SQS queue is created within the account that's running the Algorithmia cluster.
+2. The SQS queue is created within a **different** account than the one running the Algorithmia cluster.

+The configuration steps are essentially the same for these two scenarios, but before diving into CloudFormation, it's helpful to consider these scenarios separately to understand where the differences are so that you configure the permissions correctly.

+##### Scenario #1: Queue created in the same AWS account

+If you create SQS resources within the account running your Algorithmia instance, it's assumed by default that the instance profile running Algorithmia is trusted because it's in the same account.
+If you're using the CloudFormation template, you don't need to concern yourself with configuring the trust relationship.
+After the CloudFormation step, you'll attach a policy to the instance profile to allow it to assume the appropriate role to take actions on the target SQS queue.

+##### Scenario #2: Queue created in a different AWS account

+If you create an SQS queue in a different account than the one running the Algorithmia instance, establishing the trust relationship is essential because it tells AWS that the account associated with the instance profile is allowed to take actions on the target queue.
+There's otherwise no implicit relationship between the two accounts.
+Again, if you're using the CloudFormation template, you don't need to concern yourself with configuring the trust relationship.
+Similar to Scenario #1, you'll attach a policy to the instance profile to allow it to assume the appropriate role to take actions on the target queue, in this case a queue from a *different* account.

-### Exploring the CloudFormation template and required AWS permissions
+### Understanding the CloudFormation template

-In this section we'll walk through the key components of the CloudFormation template file that we'll be supplying to AWS CloudFormation to create the stack of resources that support Algorithmia Event Flows.
+In this section we'll walk through the key components of the CloudFormation template file that we'll be using with AWS CloudFormation to create the stack of resources that support Algorithmia Event Flows.

-To begin, save the following YAML stack-creation template as a local file `client-aws-cloudformation-template.yaml`.
+To begin, save the following YAML template as a local file `client-aws-cloudformation-template.yaml`.

 ```yaml
 AWSTemplateFormatVersion: 2010-09-09